 A quote or a decorative letter sign don’t have the same design weight.
 A quote tends to have less design weight and therefore, I would restrict it in i.e. bedroom.
 A sign letter with lights though, usually carries more design weight and hence, I would consider using it in a contemporary living room.

 Since all it takes is to frame your favorite motto in a large print to add that personal touch, please do consider carefully your framing!
-IKEA type of black frames may look great in a bathroom or a bedroom, but not necessarily in your living room – for they lack depth.
-And depth is that very dimension that spells out good design flow.
+IKEA type of black frames i.e. RIBA, may look great in a bathroom or a bedroom, but not necessarily in your living room – for they lack depth.
+And depth is one of the design elements that adds dimension and aids in a good design flow.